-Recommended for Farm to Table because: Tasty n Alder is a creative farm to table restaurant in downtown Portland, Oregon.
+Recommended for Farm to Table because: Tusk is a creative Middle Eastern farm to table restaurant in Portland, Oregon.

-Meagan's expert tip: Be sure and order the savory patatas bravas to begin your meal.
+Meagan's expert tip: Be sure to order their delicious hummus appetizer to go along with your meal.

 If you're looking for a casual eatery with an upscale ambiance, head to Clarklewis where they pride themselves on their exquisite farm to table ingredients.
 They offer tasty dishes in the way of American, Italian and European cuisine.
 A changing menu and the use of organic, local produce make each visit to this Eastside favorite a fresh experience.
 You can order a la carte or opt for the chef's menu.
 A cocktail, wine and beer list accompanies the fine menu, or you can choose to bring your own.
 An outdoor seating area is perfect during cooperative weather.
 Happy hour is from 4:30-6:30 PM Monday - Saturday.